ItayRimmler/SeleniumTutorial/README.md

 Unfortunetly, FindElements did not work properly.
 So the script simply plays one song.

 I learned it and did it in one day.
 So I think it's kinda cool.

+Archived because it filled it's purpose of teaching me Selenium